ORNL/intersect-architecture/sos/logical/errors.rst

    perform user-defined actions when required.
 Additionally, delegation may also be an appropriate user-defined response, such as when another task is better equipped to handle an error or failure.
-See :ref:`intersect:arch:sos:logical:resilience` for different options for a user-defined response.
+See :ref:`intersect:arch:sos:logical:resilience` for different :ref:`intersect:arch:sos:logical:resilience:mitigation` options for a user-defined response, including the use of :ref:`intersect:arch:sos:logical:resilience:patterns`.

 There is also the aspect of error and failure handling in the :ref:`intersect:arch:sos:operational`, specifically with